-As requested by TBS, the appended Statistical Reports cover a twelve-month period from April 1, 2017 to March 31, 2018.
+As requested by TBS, the appended Statistical Reports cover a twelve-month period from April 1, 2018 to March 31, 2019.
 The following are highlights of the Statistical Reports appended hereto:

-- EDC received eleven (11) new requests for information under the Act. - Four (4) requests were carried over from the current reporting period to be completed during the next reporting period. - Two (2) requests required an extension under section 9(1)(a) and 9(1)(b) of the Act due to consultation with another government department and high volume of records. - The appended Statistical Report provide information related to the types of exemptions applied to the completed requests.
+- EDC received thirty five (35) new requests for information under the Act. - Three (3) requests were carried over from the current reporting period to be completed during the next reporting period. - Thirteen (13) requests required an extension under section 9(1)(a) and 9(1)(b) of the Act due to consultation with another government department and high volume of records. - The appended Statistical Report provides information related to the types of exemptions applied to the completed requests.

-The number of requests received continues to be low and this is consistent with previous reporting periods.
+EDC experienced an increase in the number of requests for information received under the Act during the reporting period.
 The chart below shows the trends for the past three (3) reporting periods.